Devoxx4KidsDE/Sumo4Scratch/README.md

 * After you have started Scratch, open "File" while *holding SHIFT* at the same time.
 This reveals a secret menu entry "Import Experimental Extension".
 Now you can chose the file [sumo4Scratch.s2e-german] or [sumo4Scratch.s2e-english] which will be loaded by scratch.
 * Then you can go to the "more block" section of script tab and you will recognize the Jumping Sumo section.
 * Drop the blocks into the code and have fun.
+* One more thing: of course you need to connect your wireless to the sumo first to be able to connect to it.

 [localization-behaviour]: https://scratch.mit.edu/discuss/topic/191003/
 *Note:* In the current Scratch version I am using (445.2), extensions do not really have a complete support for localizations.
 Scratch seems to save the extension configuration in your program.
 See more at this description where I explained that [localization-behaviour].

 ## Using Sumo for Scratch

 The usage of the blocks is straight forward and rather obvious.

 * use the *Connection* Block first, when a scratch program is started.
 With the block you can define to which drone you like to connect.
 If you have only one drone, just go for the default.
 * There is also a *Sumo off* with which you can disconnect that can be used.
 Of course, after that you need use the *Connect* again